SimonMaracine/checkers-engine/engine/protocol.md

 ### GETPARAMETER \<name\>

-Asks the engine for that parameter value and type.
+Asks the engine for that parameter value.

 ### SETPARAMETER \<name\> \<value\>

 Tells the engine to set the parameter to that value.
 The value should pe parsed by the engine according to its type.

-The GUI may first ask the engine about its parameters and their types.
+The GUI may first ask the engine about its parameters and their types in order to know which are available.

 ### QUIT